JohnsPortfoli0/Radar-Tracker/README.md

 This project implements a radar signal filtering and tracking system designed to estimate the true state of a moving target in the presence of noise.
 The tracker is built in MATLAB and Simulink and utilizes a Kalman filter to smooth noisy radar measurements, predict future positions, and improve accuracy compared to raw sensor data.

 # Steps for Running the Script Properly
-Please download the "RadarTracker.m" file under "Project Items"
+Please download the `RadarTracker.m` file under "Project Items"

-1. Open "RadarTracker.m" in MATLAB
+1. Open `RadarTracker.m` in MATLAB

 2. Run the script and observe the plots